 The County shall examine the following statistical measures to determine debt capacity before issuing any new debt.
-These measures shall be compared to the standard municipal rating agency median for other benchmark counties of comparable size and historical ratios.
-At a minimum, the County shall may analyze the following or comparable measures:
+These measures shall be compared to other benchmark counties of comparable size.
+At a minimum, the County may analyze the following or comparable measures:

-- 1. Debt per Capita: - 2.
-Debt to personal income; - 3.
+- 1. Debt per Capita; - 2.
+Debt to personal income: - 3.
 Debt to taxable property value; and - 4.
 Debt service payments as a percentage of revenues - 5.
 Debt service payments as a percentage of expenses - 6.
-Truth-in-lending report (to compare net cost of each options)
+Truth-in-lending report (to compare net cost of each option)